TongYiyi11/evasion/README.md

 # Player code

-Sample player code can be found in the "players" directory (random_player.py).
+Sample player code can be found in the "./players/python" directory (Client.py).

-To run: `python random_player.py [port on which to connect]`
+To run: `python Client.py [port on which to connect]`  (python 2 is supported)

 # Acknowledgements